- Facts and Statistics

 Must I report all standardized test scores I have earned?

 Because LSAC provides the CAS, all LSAT scores you have earned within the past five years will be reported to the Law School.
 Cancellations will also be noted.
-If you choose to submit GRE General Test and/or GMAT scores in lieu of or in addition to an LSAT score, we require you to submit all scores that you have earned on that test within the past five years.
+If you choose to submit GRE General Test and/or GMAT scores in lieu of an LSAT score, we require you to submit all scores that you have earned on that test within the past five years.
 The admissions committee may consider all submitted scores.
+If you submit an LSAT score, you do not need to provide additional GRE and/or GMAT scores you have received.

 I am applying with an LSAT score, and I finished the multiple-choice portion but have not yet completed the writing sample.
 Can I submit my application without it?